canright/server/accts/canright/stage/client-side.md

 ### Client-side Javascript Tools or Frameworks:

-anglular 1: I am familiar (but not fresh).
-My deepest dive was to prototype a collaborative document manager.
+angular: Developed a prototype of a collaborative document manager with angular 1.
+Familiar, but not fresh.

-react: I am re-factoring my library of client side javascript tools (slide-show, scroll, navigation grid, ...) to use react.
+react: re-factoring client side javascript tools (slide-show, scroll, navigation grid, ...) to use react.

-I am fmailiar with most, but expert with none of the frameworks.
-I am comfortable focusing on any of them.

-My experience is with the core tools - arguably the best foundation for any of the frameworks.
+Expert with vanillaJS (HTML5, CSS3, jQuery, javascript, DOM, MVC).
+Familiar with some, but expert with none of the popular frameworks.
+Experience is with the core tools - the best foundation for any framework.

 ### Website Design
 - My clients are designers!